shaunickmistry/intro-to-python/intermediate/webscraping.md

 ### `BeautifulSoup`
 To continue where the `requests` module left off, `BeautifulSoup` is a module that can extract particular information and data from a web response.
-Again you will need to install it using `pip install beautifulsoup4` and use it in your Python programs using `import bs4`.
+Again you will need to install it using `pip3 install beautifulsoup4` and use it in your Python programs using `import bs4`.

 Web pages are made up of HTML, with certain tags and CSS classes. `BeautifulSoup` allows us to select any HTML element